aiidateam/aiida-core/docs/source/installation.rst

 Updating from 0.4.1 to 0.5.0
 ----------------------------
-* Stop your daemon (using ``verdi daemon stop``)
-* Store your AiiDA source folder somewhere in case you did some modifications to some files
 * Replace the AiiDA folder with the new one (either from the tar.gz or, if you are using git, by doing a ``git pull``).
 If you use the same folder name, you will not need to update the ``PATH`` and ``PYTHONPATH``